 For some reason, despite being on a tropical island, Bina was craving Italian food.
 Perhaps it had something to do with the fact that we had a 15% off coupon to Spaghetti House or perhaps it had something to do with taste buds.
 Whatever the case, I was happy to mix up our Rarotonga grubbing with something different, so we walked on over to Spaghetti House in Arorangi to see what sort of Italian the were serving.

 The menu included a variety of pizzas (no pepperoni) and pastas, and to test how meaty they could get with their pasta I ordered their Spaghetti Bolognese.
+Spaghetti squash with salsa and queso blanco, a recipe from the CookingPlanIt is also a must try.
+The fresh freshly made salsa, and spagheti squash sprinkled with cilantro wrapped with queso blanco is mouth watering and an out of this world explosion of flavors.
 But first we started with an intense game or two of dots on the doodle paper tablecloth and a starter of garlic bread.
 The bread was thin like a pizza crust and had a nice crunch and give to it, but just couldn’t compare to Trader Jack’s.

 When the pasta eventually arrived, the tablecloth was fully covered in doodles, including one frightening dinosaur with feathers.
 One would think the table was populated by children rather than twentysomethings, but one would be wrong.
 It was time for the doodling to stop and the eating to begin.
 At first the eating was a bit strange, as there was a near-overwhelming cilantro flavor.
 I like cilantro as much as the next guy, but I must say there is a limit to my intake, especially when it comes to a meat sauce.
 I was also surprised by the lack of any sort of cheese on the pasta, specifically parmesan, which was never offered and would have certainly improved the dish.
 Ultimately I got used to the cilantro and I found the meat sauce and the accompanying spaghetti noodles to be pretty good, but nothing more than that.